Gamify-IT/docs/dev-manuals/test-plans/lecturer-interface/u-lecturer-interface-28-import-export-minigame-configuration.md

 ## Precondition

 At least one minigame is configured.
+The tester is located where the minigames can be configured.

 ## Postcondition